The End Is Near For 3.2 Beer

 Kansas is one of the last states to do away with this Depression-era alcohol, which looks likely to soon die out altogether.

-The 'long shadow of Prohibition'
+The "long shadow of Prohibition"

 To understand where 3.2 beer came from, you have to go back 86 years to 1933.
 Nine months before Prohibition was completely repealed, President Franklin D. Roosevelt signed the Beer and Wine Revenue Act, fulfilling a campaign promise.